grbtm/django-rest-api/README.md

 2018-01-03,ios,D,CN,22587,934,151,3113.2221889366906,1324.9620346669
 ```

-Common SQL queries such as:
+A common SQL queries such as:
 ```
 SELECT country, source, sum(impressions) as impressions, sum(clicks) as clicks FROM dataset